Bidyadanga Community

 Bidyadanga, also known as La Grange, is the largest Aboriginal community in Western Australia, with a population of approximately 750 residents.
 It is located 180 km south of Broome and 1590 km from the state capital Perth, in the Kimberley region.
 The traditional owners of the land are the Karajarri people, but is also home to the several other language groups.

 Started as a government rations distribution point by the government in 1903, La Grange became a mission station run by German Pallotine missionaries in 1955, before the formation of Bidyadanga Aboriginal Community La Grange (BACLG) in 1975, and subsequent independence from the mission in 1982.

 Community

-Is the largest Aboriginal community in the state and supports a population of approximately 750 people.
+It is the largest Aboriginal community in the state and supports a population of approximately 750 people.
 The community has been involved in publications of local stories.

 Governance

 The Bidyadanga Aboriginal Community La Grange (BACLG) was incorporated in 1975 as a not-for-profit organisation to administer government-funded programs.
 It was incorporated under the Aboriginal Communities Act 1979 (WA).